wtoivo/RM2-F2F-quali-book/book/template.md

 The aim is to make your analysis as transparent as possible, so that anyone can see how you have arrived at your interpretations from your transcript.
 Quotes and the narrative you develop in this section should be supported using sections taken from the transcript.
 Start by giving an overview of the main themes in a paragraph (there should be no quotes at this time), then present your first themes, inserting supporting quotes at appropriate points.

 Guidelines for presenting quotes from participants in APA format can be found in [the relevant section in APA Styles](https://apastyle.apa.org/style-grammar-guidelines/citations/quoting-participants).
-Further guidance is included in this document. **ADD LINK**
+Further guidance is included in [this document](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EQcRFFUCP9xNj7kIGp0G2ykB4BW_w2va1gJyie43CRhDpw?e=AvfQMT).

 PLEASE NOTE: most qualitative analyses require you to provide some analytical commentary after each quote.
-See the Constructing a Narrative in TA video (link is at [the top of this page](https://wtoivo.github.io/RM2-F2F-quali-book/qualitative-report.html#using-this-report-writing-guide)) and the Braun & Clarke (2013) text (chapter Ch 11) for examples for analytical commentary (**ADD LINK**)
+See the Constructing a Narrative in TA video (link is at [the top of this page](https://wtoivo.github.io/RM2-F2F-quali-book/qualitative-report.html#using-this-report-writing-guide)) and the Braun & Clarke (2013) text [chapter 11](https://elevate.talis.com/glasgow/player/modules/5f55ffaa3f2b343bc876562b/textbooks/5f5607666d79536ec4fbb953?page=10) for examples for analytical commentary

 Due to the word limit we recommend that you: